 DTCV has thus far released two EPs, Very Fallen World and Basket of Masks.
-A full length album, However Strange, was released in late August 2012 on cassette by Burger Records to coincide with a national tour opening for Guided By Voices in September.
-All three of these earlier releases will be reissued in January 2014 by Mock Records under the title The Early Year.
+A full length album, However Strange, was released in late August 2012 on cassette by Burger Records.
+All three of these earlier releases were reissued in February 2014 by Mock Records under the title The Early Year.
 The groop recently released Hilarious Heaven, an ambitious (read: contains free jazz saxophone skronk and flute solo(s), a piano ballad in French, synth-pop, a Monks cover, and two songs that surpass the eleven minute mark) double album recorded by Steve Kille of Dead Meadow, on Xemu Records.
 The brilliant artwork was supplied by Robert Pollard of Guided By Voices.
 DTCV will be touring extensively throughout 2014 in support of both Hilarious Heaven and The Early Year.
-(The title for the former was taken from James Joyce’s Finnegans Wake.
-FYI.)

-You can find Very Fallen World, Basket of Masks, and However Strange here, and videos for some of the songs here and here and here.
+You can find videos for some of the songs here and here and here.
 You can find DTCV on Facebook here and on Twitter here and on Tumblr here and on Soundcloud here and on YouTube here and on Spotify here and on iTunes here.
 To name but a few of the band’s internet presences.

 To stay on top of all things DTCV, and to receive special offers and free stuff, please sign up to the mailing list using the handy form to the right.
 We promise not to spam you.